Take-a-Walk Wednesdays with Wendy

 The schedule (please note that the schedule may change)

-Directions: The parking lot is about 1.5 miles north of the intersection of Gungy Rd, Beaver Brook Rd, and Grassy Hill Rd.
+Directions: The main parking lot is about 1.5 miles north of the intersection of Gungy Rd, Beaver Brook Rd, and Grassy Hill Rd.
 In Lyme.
 From the Hall’s Rd Old Lyme traffic light, travel north on 156 for 6.6 miles.
 Turn right onto Beaver Brook Rd and travel 2.7 to left at intersection.

 Photo by Wendy Hill at Gillette Castle